holonsoft/FluentConditions/README.md

 # FluentConditions

+# New in 2.0.1
+* Support for net8
+* Net5 will not be supported anymore
+* Update of several test unit nugets

 FluentConditions is a framework for checking function parameters for certain criterias.
 For example asserting that your input is not null.
 You also get clean error messages with a reference to the line of code that faulted.